 AI is everywhere around us.
 A decentralized autonomous organization (DAO) is a process that manifests these characteristics.
-It’s code that can own stuff.
-Self-driving car is an excellent example for this.
-What if you use blockchain to store the state of machine.
-The key move for blockchain-enabled thinking is that instead of having just one instance of a memory, there could be arbitrarily many copies of a memory, just as there can be many copies of any digital file/ files.
+It’s a code that can own stuff.
+A self-driving car is an excellent example of this.
+What if you use blockchain to store the state of a machine.
+The key move for blockchain-enabled thinking is that instead of having just one instance of memory, there could be arbitrarily many copies of memory, just as there can be many copies of any digital file/ files.

-Though this sounds very interesting and exciting but before we start dreaming any thing beyond its very important and critical to deliberate in details about pros and cons it brings.
-World wide development in Financial Technology sector is happening almost every day where “Change” is the only constant factor.
-Can we dream of guarding an innovation department or powerhouse lab in a smart setup without inbuilt component of artificial intelligence?
-May it is like an effort of joining blocks without reference of previous block
+Though this sounds very interesting and exciting before we start dreaming anything beyond its very important and critical to deliberate in details about the pros and cons it brings.
+Worldwide development in the Financial Technology sector is happening almost every day where “Change” is the only constant factor.
+Can we dream of guarding an innovation department or powerhouse lab in a smart setup without an inbuilt component of artificial intelligence?
+May it is like an effort of joining blocks without reference of the previous block

 Machine Learning in FinTech

 My feeling on mobile payments speedy revolution is very comfortable.
-We should avoid creating creative mess; may be stop innovating for some time and start improving.
-For test purpose, lets measure success and repeat what works (at-least for me) well.
+We should avoid creating a creative mess; maybe stopped innovating for some time and start improving.
+For test purpose, let’s measure success and repeat what works (at least for me) well.
 Off course process of innovation does not stop completely.
 Developing something new on top of other “things” is not always the answer.

-Financial Intelligence (FinTech + AI) was the first serious proposal in the philosophy of artificial intelligence, which can be explained as: a science developing finance to mimic humans spending behaviour to respond in a circumstance.
-In simple words AI involves machines that spends and think like humans i.e algorithmic thinking in general.
+Financial Intelligence (FinTech + AI) was the first serious proposal in the philosophy of artificial intelligence, which can be explained as a science developing finance to mimic humans spending behaviour to respond in a circumstance.
+In simple words, AI involves machines that spend and think like humans i.e algorithmic thinking in general.
 Now computers can start simulating the human brain’s sensation, action, interaction, perception and cognition abilities.

-We have excellent young professionals working in today’s time with dream of changing the world by brining the values to society, business and people.
+We have excellent young professionals working in today’s time with the dream of changing the world by bringing the values to society, business and people.
 During my time (around 19 years back) we had no such option to learn or to choose popular professions.
-It was mainly R&D for anything unusual and use regression techniques if you want to be data scientist or simply an engineer in computer software or hardwares.
-Blockchain is a new approach to manage / monitor financial and other transactions.
+It was mainly R&D for anything unusual and use regression techniques if you want to be a data scientist or simply an engineer in computer software or hardware.
+The blockchain is a new approach to manage/monitor financial and other transactions.

-To draw a rough sketch of exaggerated scenario of how these two technologies (AI & FinTech) may interact with us in the future and what warrants the, perhaps perplexing, 2 super powers.
+To draw a rough sketch of the exaggerated scenario of how these two technologies (AI & FinTech) may interact with us in the future and what warrants the, perhaps perplexing 2 superpowers.
 AI’s Control systems are widely used.
 They govern how a simple thermostat adapts to a target temperature.

 Sir Andrew Ng tells MIT that even though large tech companies have already implemented AI to improve search engines, payment systems, online maps and advertising, there is still a lot of work to be done to advance AI.
 This is work that Ng says can’t be done just by one company or a few companies.
 Everyone and everyone’s talents can be bolstered by AI to help to fill the gaps, echoing the fact that collaboration helps refine and expedite the development of valuable technologies.